BEST WESTERN PLUS Hawthorne Terrace Hotel

 After many renovations, the ball park now houses many different modern amenities like the two-level Bull Pen Sports Bar – featuring a full range of food and drink options while fans enjoy the game.
 Come cheer on the Sox this summer at US Cellular Field.

-Enjoy a quick 60-second ride to the 103rd floor, for an incredible view of the city from the 1,353-foot-high Skydeck.
+Today, visitors enjoy a quick, 60-second ride to the 103rd floor for an incredible view of the city from the 1,353-foot-high Skydeck.
 Each year, more than one million tourists visit the Skydeck.
-The glass bottom skyboxes allow visitors to look through the floor to the city below.
-Recharge for another fun day in the Windy City, in the comfortable accommodations of Best Western hotels.

 Embrace the winter and have fun at Chicago's top attraction.
 Make your way to the Chicago Navy Pier for the Winter WonderFest at Navy Pier.
 This month-long December event offers plenty to do for the entire family.
 Lace up your ice skates for fun at the Chicago Blackhawks Indoor Ice Skating Rink, ride the fast-paced Himalaya or check out the action in the Glacier Run Simulator.
 Festival-goers love the Winter Wing Glider, Tinsel Tunnels, Arctic Wonder Obstacle Course, Gumball Bouncer, Matterhorn Climb and Slide, Slippery Snowflake Slide and the Holiday Howdy Horse.

-Wrigley Field has been the home field for the Major League Baseball Chicago Cubs baseball team, since 1916.
+Wrigley Field has been the home field for the Chicago Cubs baseball team since 1916.
 The field was built in 1914 and is the second-oldest ballpark in America.
-Over 41,000 fans pack the stadium to watch the Chicago Cubs play their opponents.
+Over 41,000 fans pack the stadium to watch the Cubs play at Wrigley, and it's a premier attraction in Chicago.
 The field was originally named Weeghman Park for the Chicago Whales.
 This was before being renamed Wrigley Field for the chewing gum magnate William Wrigley, Jr., the owner of the team.

 While in the Chicago area, visit the ballpark for a guided tour to learn more about its rich history and beginnings.
-The ballpark, nicknamed, "The Friendly Confines", also offers educational tours for kids.
+The ballpark, nicknamed, "The Friendly Confines," also offers educational tours for kids.
 Baseball fans can partake in a behind-the-scenes guided tour of the stadium to better understand its 97 year history.
-Be sure to bring your camera to capture the beautiful ivy-colored outfield walls.
-Stay close to the action at the ballpark in a comfortable Best Western guest room for to enjoy a wonderful night's rest.
+Be sure to bring your camera to capture the beautiful ivy-covered outfield walls.

 More Area Attractions & Services